 9. Four Seasons George V, Paris, France

 As clichéd as it might sound, a trip to the city of love takes some beating.
 Easily accessible, home to some of the world’s best hotels (Le Meurice, the Mandarin Oriental, Shangri-La, The Ritz and soon The Peninsula), top restaurants, petits cafes, incredibly romantic boulevards, glittering monuments, art galleries and museums, it wouldn’t be difficult to spend a week exploring one of the world’s most visited cities with your loved one.
 With a seemingly endless supply of luxury hotels, it was hard for me to pick out one that came out ahead of the rest.
-After a fiercely competitive selection process, I settled with the Penthouse Suite at The Four Seasons George V. If you budget allows, I don’t think there is a more romantic suite on the planet for a wedding night or honeymoon stay (if there is one, send it my way).
+After a fiercely competitive selection process, I settled with the Penthouse Suite at The Four Seasons George V, recently featured in the lead up to Kim Kardashian’s recent wedding).
+If you budget allows, I don’t think there is a more romantic suite on the planet for a wedding night or honeymoon stay (if there is one, send it my way).
 Having dinner on a summer’s evening overlooking the Eiffel Tower in all its glory, from the vantage point of your private balcony will take some beating.
 You can’t fault Four Seasons hotels, except for being faultless (which sometimes doubles up as being a little boring) and on a honeymoon it’s nice to think that nothing is going to go wrong.
 In fact, while staying at the Four Seasons George V a lot can go right.
 Where do I start?
 Located in the heart of Paris, a stay here means that you are literally walking distance from the Eiffel Tower, Champs Elysees and Arc de Triomphe and the city’s many designer boutiques.
 If the weather isn’t up to scratch, fear not; for sybarites the hotel boasts a sensational indoor pool and spa and for gluttons the Afternoon Tea here is delicious.
 While at the George V, a meal at the hotel’s two Michelin-starred restaurant Le Cinq is a must; consistently rated one of Paris’s best restaurants, this will be a meal to remember on what should, hopefully, be a holiday of a lifetime.

-Logistics: Paris is easy peasy to get to.
+Logistics: Paris is easy-peasy to get to.
 For those based in the UK, the journey to Paris by Euostar is a breeze – especially if you upgrade to Business Class.
 Those coming from outside the city might want to make the most of their time in London; for an early morning Eurostar there is nowhere nicer to stay than the St Pancras Renaissance, just minutes from the platform itself.
 If you’re coming from further a field simply jump on a flight to Orly or Charles de Gaulle airports where a driver can meet you and transfer you into town.

 10. Kasbah Tamadot, Morocco